wagtail-nest/wagtail-bakery/README.md

 build/static/
 ```

+## Troubleshooting

+For issues [please submit an issue](https://github.com/wagtail/wagtail-bakery/issues/new) on GitHub.

-## Supported Versions
+## Development

-### Browser support

-We align our browser support targets with that of Wagtail.
-Have a look at the [official documentation](http://docs.wagtail.io/en/latest/contributing/developing.html).

-### Python/Django/Wagtail support

-Python versions as defined in `setup.py` classifiers.

-Wagtail versions as [supported](http://docs.wagtail.io/en/latest/releases/upgrading.html) by Wagtail (current LTS, current stable).

-Django/Wagtail combinations as [supported](http://docs.wagtail.io/en/latest/releases/upgrading.html#compatible-django-python-versions) by Wagtail (for the Wagtail versions as defined above).

-#### Which version combinations to include in Github Actions test matrix?
+### Which version combinations to include in Github Actions test matrix?

 In order to keep for CI build time from growing out of control, not all Python/Django/Wagtail combinations will be tested.